Calderdale Industrial Museum

 The first floor displays products that were made in Calderdale.
 World-famous names such as Mackintosh’s Toffees and Crossley’s carpets were everyday brands originating in Halifax.

-The top floor is still to be renovated and will be opened progressively over the next few years.
+The top floor is now partially open, showing the development from cottage industry to the early industrial phases.
+The final part of the display is still being developed and will be open in the next year.
 The objective is to develop and present the story of how worsted cloth is manufactured from sheep’s wool.

 The Museum is operated by the Calderdale Industrial Museum Association (CIMA). a registered charity and dedicated group of enthusiastic volunteers.